-The bell goes at 2:45pm.
+The bell goes at 2:45pm and we ask that all children are picked up promptly.
 The children going to After School Care will be collected by the staff until they become familiar with the routine.
 Other children will need to be collected from their classroom.
-We need to know who will be collecting them as we will not let the children go wandering around the school looking for older siblings etc. If you are running late don't worry as your child can wait in the classroom with the teacher or in the office if there is a staff meeting.
+We need to know who will be collecting them as we will not let the children go wandering around the school looking for older siblings etc. If you are running late, don't worry as your child can wait in the classroom with the teacher for approximately 5 minutes before they are taken to the front office.